What is Ethylene?

 - Used in welding metals.

 Average concentration in air can cause drowsiness, unconsciousness, and dizziness.
-Overexposure may lead to headache, muscular weakness, and drowsiness.
+Overexposure may lead to headaches, muscular weakness, and drowsiness.
 Also, the vapours of this compound can cause asphyxiation.
 When ethylene is touched in its liquid form, it causes burns, and severe injury.
 On heating, the fire liberates irritating and toxic gases.

 1. Who discovered ethylene?